NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/uk_UGC_TK.md

 the data which can be reliably extracted through the platform's API ([[AI Forensics, 2025]{.underline}](https://arxiv.org/abs/2506.09746)).

-This has been tested on an example search but it did not verify every type of content which can be extracted and all associated fields in an exhaustive manner.

 **SC3: Is access to the platform's API free of charge?** - weight 0.30

 This item verifies whether API use is free of charge, since even modest